 How to use the ‘listen to this page’ function

 You simply click the Listen button to listen to the webpage’s content.
 The listen function allows the text on the website to be read out loud to you.
 It provides assistance if you have trouble reading text online.
-By having the text read out loud to you, you can understand the information on the website more easily.
-This makes the content more accessible and the website more pleasant to visit.

 National Relay Service